nielsvth/PIconnect/README.rst

    "**.summaries**
    (starttime, endtime, interval, summary_types, calculation_basis=CalculationBasis.TIME_WEIGHTED, time_type=TimestampCalculation.AUTO)", "*Method*", "Return one or more summary values for Tags in Taglist, for each interval within a time range"
    "**filtered_summaries**
-   (self, starttime, endtime, interval,summary_types, filter_expression, calculation_basis=CalculationBasis.TIME_WEIGHTED, time_type=TimestampCalculation.AUTO, AFfilter_evaluation=ExpressionSampleType.EXPRESSION_RECORDED_VALUES, filter_interval=None)", "*Method*", "Return one or more summary values for Tags in Taglist, (Optional: for each interval) that meet the filter criteria"
+   (self, starttime, endtime, interval,summary_types, filter_expression, calculation_basis=CalculationBasis.EVENT_WEIGHTED, time_type=TimestampCalculation.AUTO, AFfilter_evaluation=ExpressionSampleType.EXPRESSION_RECORDED_VALUES, filter_interval=None)", "*Method*", "Return one or more summary values for Tags in Taglist, (Optional: for each interval) that meet the filter criteria"

 .. csv-table:: PIAFDatabase